ivyfung1/FAQs/README.md

 ## Synchronising with Network
 **Q:** Does the node synchronise from 0 every time it restarts?
 **A:** The node load from your hard drive when it restarts.
 Synchronization with the network is done only once.
 It might take hours for the first time it syncs with the network.
 You may download database dump `nis5_mainnet.h2-2015k.db.zip` from http://bob.nem.ninja/.
-After that, the next time you restart the node, the synchronization will be relatively faster as it will "loadBlock" into the memory.
+After that the next time you restart the node, the synchronization will be relatively faster as it will "loadBlock" into the memory.

 ## SSL_PROTOCOL_ERROR/ https
 **Q:** Transactions I made on localhost worked well.
 However, I hit  https://23.228.67.85:7890/transaction/announce `ERR_SSL_PROTOCOL_ERROR` when it is hosted online.